GDPR: What You Need To Know For SMS Marketing

 Customers have the right to request access to the data you have about them.
 Therefore, you should provide a contact number for the DPO so they can request this information.

 The last regulation to note is that sensitive data is stored securely and can only be processed for the purpose you have been given consent to use it.
-The requirement here mostly relates to information you collect on a website, but does applies to data you receive via SMS.
+The GDPR software requirements here mostly relate to information you collect on a website, but does applies to data you receive via SMS.

 Businesses are obligated to do their upmost to protect customer data from online theft, damage, destruction and accidental loss.